A dashboard for exploring MA-XRF data

 get_roi_maps (roi_cube, elements, x_keVs, exc_keV=23)

-*Slice roi cube at alpha index positions for each element in elements.
+*Slice roi cube at alpha channel index positions for each element in elements.

 source